AnkitJodhani/notes/README.md

 # notes
-This repository contain all the notes that i need while working in project
+This repository contain all the notes that i need while working pn project